caracal-pipeline/caracal-docs/sphinx/manual/workers/crosscal/index.rst

 **rewind_flags**
 --------------------------------------------------

-  Rewind flags to specified version.
+  Rewind flags to version specified by "version" below, and delete all flag versions that had been saved after it.

   **enable**

     *bool*, *optional*, *default = False*

-    enable this segement
+    Execute the rewind_flags segement.

   **version**

     *str*, *optional*, *default = INSERT_FLAG_VERSION_TO_BE_RESTORED*

-    Flag version to restore.
-Note that all flag versions saved after this version will be deleted.
+    Flag version to rewind to.
+Note that all flag versions that had been saved after this version will be deleted.